prashantsingh8962/Business_Insights360_PowerBI/Documentation/Workflow Guide.md

 12. Power Bi automatically makes a relation between tables. to stop this feature, we go to options > Data load > uncheck the "Autodetect relation after data is loaded." feature.

 13. In the transform data option, it is the power query editor in Power BI.
 If you want a quick insight into dimension tables you can go to the view option, enable column distribution, and column profile. it only allows 1000 rows  therefore mostly used for dimensions tables.
      * column profiling can also be done for the entire dataset but it will impact the query load time.

+14. ### Create a date table in power query:
-14. We make groups: all dim tables in the "dimensions" group and all fact tables in the "Facts" group We are adding a new query in the power query editor from a new source -> blank query.
+    We make groups: all dim tables in the "dimensions" group and all fact tables in the "Facts" group We are adding a new query in the power query editor from a new source -> blank query.

     We using [M language](https://learn.microsoft.com/en-us/powerquery-m/) to do this. <br>